Late Heavy Bombardment: Evidence for a cataclysm

 The main piece of evidence for a lunar cataclysm comes from the radiometric ages of impact melt rocks that were collected during the Apollo missions.
 The majority of these impact melts are thought to have formed during the collision of asteroids or comets tens of kilometres across, forming impact craters hundreds of kilometres in diameter.
 The Apollo 15, 16, and 17 landing sites were chosen as a result of their proximity to the Imbrium, Nectaris, and Serenitatis basins, respectively.

 The apparent clustering of ages of these impact melts, between about 3.8 and 4.1 Ga, led investigators to postulate that those ages record an intense bombardment of the Moon.
 They named it the "lunar cataclysm" and proposed that it represented a dramatic increase in the rate of bombardment of the Moon around 3.9 Ga.
 If these impact melts were derived from these three basins, then not only did these three prominent impact basins form within a short interval of time, but so did many others based on stratigraphic grounds.
 At the time, the hypothesis was considered controversial.

-As more data has become available, particularly from lunar meteorites, this hypothesis, while still controversial, has become more popular.
+As more data have become available, particularly from lunar meteorites, this hypothesis, while still controversial, has become more popular.
 The lunar meteorites are thought to randomly sample the lunar surface, and at least some of these should have originated from regions far from the Apollo landing sites.
 Many of the feldspathic lunar meteorites probably originated from the lunar far side, and impact melts within these have recently been dated.
 Consistent with the cataclysm hypothesis, none of their ages was found to be older than about 3.9 Ga.
 Nevertheless, the ages do not "cluster" at this date, but span between 2.5 and 3.9 Ga.

 Dating of howardite, eucrite and diogenite (HED) meteorites and H chondrite meteorites originating from the asteroid belt reveal numerous ages from 3.4–4.1 Ga and an earlier peak at 4.5 Ga.
 The 3.4–4.1 Ga ages has been interpreted as representing an increase in impact velocities as computer simulations using hydrocode reveal that the volume of impact melt increases 100–1,000 times as the impact velocity increases from the current asteroid belt average of 5 km/s to 10 km/s.
 Impact velocities above 10 km/s require very high inclinations or the large eccentricities of asteroids on planet-crossing orbits.
 Such objects are rare in the current asteroid belt but the population would be significantly increased by the sweeping of resonances due to giant planet migration.

 Studies of the highland crater size distributions suggest that the same family of projectiles struck Mercury and the Moon during the Late Heavy Bombardment.
 If the history of decay of late heavy bombardment on Mercury also followed the history of late heavy bombardment on the Moon, the youngest large basin discovered, Caloris, is comparable in age to the youngest large lunar basins, Orientale and Imbrium, and all of the plains units are older than 3 billion years.